smythp/lilscrape/readme.txt

-A simple script for crawling sites
+A simple script for crawling websites